Eschatologue/CM_wiki/docs/class/druid/index.md

 **Primal Strike.** Once on each of your turns when you hit a creature with an attack roll using a weapon or a Beast form’s attack in Wild Shape, you can cause the target to take an extra 1d8 Cold, Fire, Lightning, or Thunder damage (choose when you hit).

-## Commune With Nature – Level 9
+## Level 9: Commune With Nature

 You are an expression of nature itself and can commune with the natural world all around you; you always have the Commune with Nature spell prepared.

-## Improved Elemental Fury – Level 15
+## Level 15: Improved Elemental Fury

 The option you chose for Elemental Fury grows more powerful: